 The diagram below shows the directions involved: down is into the screen and up is out of the screen.

-Jean Baptiste Perrin (1870-1942; see photo at the Centre Jean Perrin (Jean Perrin Cancer Center)) carried out this collection of cathode rays in 1895 [Perrin 1895].
+Jean Baptiste Perrin (1870-1942; see photo and biographical information at the Nobel Foundation website) carried out this collection of cathode rays in 1895 [Perrin 1895].
 Perrin was awarded the Nobel Prize in physics in 1926 for his work on the random motion of atoms (known as Brownian movement), which he began in 1908.

 Thomson has so far described two independent lines of evidence to support the hypothesis that cathode rays are particles that carry a negative electrical charge.
 First, cathode rays exposed to a magnetic field act just like negative electric charges in motion would act.
 Second, a metal bombarded by cathode rays acquires a negative electrical charge.
 Thomson himself made the collection experiment conclusive and particularly elegant, by combined both lines of evidence (using magnetic deflection to guide the particles onto the metal collector) [Thomson 1897a, 1897b].